 This assessment considers the bushfire landscape, land use, access and egress and emergency services capacity.
 Based on these factors it is anticipated that new development within the precinct can be designed to meet the requirements of Planning for Bush Fire Protection 2019.
-Of particular note is the importance of future development to consider existing access and egress routes across the locality with key consideration of the Williamtown RAAF Base, Newcastle Airport and existing Special Fire Protection assets (retirement villages, schools and tourist attractions) surrounding the precinct to enable compliance with Planning for Bush Fire Protection 2019.
+Of particular note is the importance of future development to consider existing access and egress routes across the locality with key consideration of the Williamtown RAAF Base, Newcastle Airport, approved Astra Aerolab Development and existing Special Fire Protection assets (retirement villages, schools and tourist attractions) within and surrounding the precinct to enable compliance with Planning for Bush Fire Protection 2019.

-To streamline future building construction works it is intended to maximise the type and number of developments which can occur through complying development pathways under State Environmental Planning Policy (Activation Precincts) 2020 (the Activation Precincts SEPP).
+To streamline future building construction works it is intended to maximise the type and number of developments which can occur through complying development pathways under the new State Environmental Planning Policy (Precincts-Regional) 2021 (Precincts-Regional SEPP).
 Complying development will not be applicable to all land use types or where a referral to the NSW RFS is required.
-The remaining commercial and industrial type development can addressed within the masterplan through the aims and objectives of Planning for Bush Fire Protection 2019.
+The remaining commercial and industrial type development can be addressed within the masterplan through the aims and objectives of Planning for Bush Fire Protection 2019.
 Specifically:

-- Complying development is only permitted on lower risk bushfire prone land (BAL-29 or lower); - Where hazardous industries are proposed, consultation with the NSW RFS and preparation of a performance based solution will be required.
-These development types will not be considered for complying development; - developments classified as special fire protection purpose (SFPP) would trigger referral to the NSW Rural Fire Service under s100b Rural Fires Act 1997 and will not be considered complying development; and - Other land uses such as places of public worship and other public assembly buildings (i.e. function centres) also require referral to the NSW RFS under s.4.14 of the EP&A Act.
-Any buildings used for public assembly with a floor space area of greater than 500m2 will be treated as SFPP and complying development is not permitted.
+- Complying development is only permitted on lower risk bushfire prone land (BAL-29 or lower) - Where potentially hazardous development types are proposed, consultation with the NSW RFS and preparation of a performance-based solution will be required.
+These development types will be considered as complying development only where they can satisfy DPE that they are low and medium hazard development (section 3.11 of the Precincts Regional SEPP) - Developments classified as special fire protection purpose (SFPP) would trigger referral to the NSW Rural Fire Service under s100b Rural Fires Act 1997 and will not be considered complying development - Other land uses such as places of public worship and other public assembly buildings (i.e., function centres) also require referral to the NSW RFS under s.4.14 of the EP&A Act.
+Any buildings used for public assembly with a floor space area of greater than 500m will be treated as SFPP and complying development is not permitted.